PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 unchanged.
 After normalizing only function and safety-owner names, both moved function ASTs are identical to their pre-extraction implementations.

+### HardSwish SE gating layout

+`passes/hardswish_se_layout.py` owns the former 463-line central compatibility implementation for HardSwish plus squeeze/excitation Conv and HardSigmoid gating blocks.
+Its direct and decomposed activation roots, expanded and fused gate forms, keepdims Mean axis rotation, Conv bridge removal, residual output renaming, tensor metadata and quantization propagation, graph-order restart, pruning, and statistic remain one cohesive contract.
+The lowerer retains one thin private wrapper and both production calls remain unchanged.
+The moved owner AST is identical to its pre-extraction implementation after normalizing only the function name.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current